wagood/laralist/README.md

 * [Dynamic Mail Config](https://github.com/ikechukwukalu/dynamicmailconfig) enables each user to send emails through your app using their own unique email configuration.

 * [Dynamic Model for Laravel](https://github.com/laracraft-tech/laravel-dynamic-model).
 You may need to handle multiple tables via a single model.
 Here Laravel Dynamic Model comes into play!

+* Laravel [FastLogin](https://github.com/m1guelpf/laravel-fastlogin).
+Allow your users to register physical authentication devices (FaceID or TouchID on iPhones & macs, fingerprint on Android, Hello on Windows and USB keys) to skip entering their login credentials.

 * [LaraFlash](https://github.com/binkapS/Laraflash).
 Flash Session messages for Laravel and Livewire